Localization in Khovanov homology: Realizations of Burnside functors

-More generally, we can also create maps from a correspondence of sets, as follows.
-Fix a correspondence $A$ from $X$ to $Y$ with source map $s$ and target map $t$.
+\begin{construction} Fix finite sets $X,Y$ and fix a finite correspondence $A$ from $X$ to $Y$ with source map $s$ and target map $t$.
 Say that we also have a collection of disks $B_x$ for $x\in X$.
-Finally, we also choose a collection of sub-disks $B_a \subset B_{s(a)}$ with disjoint interiors, for $a\in A$.
+Finally, take as input also a collection of sub-disks $B_a \subset B_{s(a)}$ with disjoint interiors, for $a\in A$.
 We then have an induced map

+by applying, on $B_x$, the map associated to the set map $s^{-1}(x) \to Y$.
+A map constructed this way is said to \emph{refine} the correspondence $A$.